 And this sum is expected to continue to rise.
 That is because BEC scams can be difficult to detect at first since the emails that deliver the phony invoices tend to come from (compromised) legitimate accounts, which victims tend to trust.

-If you’re the victim of a BEC scam, contact the fund recovery experts at MyChargeBack today to receive a free consultation.
+If you think you’ve been the victim of a BEC scam, contact the fund recovery experts at MyChargeBack.